Luxury Everest Base Camp Trek

 Physical Demands

 It takes moderate to high levels of fitness to trek to Everest Base Camp (5,364 m).
 Trekkers often trek for 5–7 hours everyday over tough terrain, steep ascents, and rocky routes.
 The trip requires a steady increase in altitude, which calls for a high level of endurance and stamina.
 The physical difficulty is still present because of the lengthy walking hours and thin air at higher elevations, even while luxurious lodges offer comfort after each day's climb.
-Pre-trip leg-strength training, hiking practice, and regular aerobic exercises all significantly improve energy levels and fatigue management.
+Pre-trip leg strength training, hiking practice, and regular aerobic exercises all significantly improve energy levels and fatigue management.

 Altitude Challenge